Tag Archive for: Realty ONE Group Western Slope

 If this sounds like a lot, don’t worry.
 I have been successfully negotiating home sales for sellers and buyers since 2001.
 Let me put my years of knowledge to work for you!

-Common Buyer Misconceptions of a home sale contingency offer
+Common Buyer Misconceptions of a Home Sale Contingent Offer

-• You think you are submitting a strong offer, but you’re not.
 A home sale contingency offer is the least desirable of all offers to a home seller.
 A seller accepting this type of offer is doing so in hopes that your home actually sells.
 Once a home seller accepts this type of offer, the showings generally slow considerably as they are basically taking their home off the market waiting for your home to sell.
 Because of the unknown, sellers demand a premium from the buyer.

-• You think you are actually securing the purchase of the home.
-You may have an accepted offer if the seller agrees to this type of contingency, but you have no type of guarantee that the home you just fell in love with will actually be the one you buy.
-With an accepted offer of this type, sellers continue to market their home for sale and if another non-contingent buyer submits an offer on the home, you will have “x” amount of time to prove that the home you are selling has an accepted offer on it or that you qualify to purchase the new home without selling first.
-Generally, the seller will only give you a few days after they call your contingency.
-This is referred to as a kick-out-clause.
-If you do not have an accepted offer on your home within that kick-out-clause timeframe the sellers can move on to the other offer and you’re back to square one.
-However, now you have your home on the market and you don’t know where you will move to.
-Additionally, sellers can call your contingency at any time, whether they have received another offer or not.
-They get tired of waiting.
+You may have an accepted offer if the seller agrees to this type of contingency.
+However, you have no type of guarantee that the home you just fell in love with will actually be the one you buy.
+With an accepted offer of this type, sellers continue to market their home for sale.
+If another non-contingent buyer submits an offer on the home you may only have “x” amount of time.
+You’ll need to prove that the home you are selling has an accepted offer on it or that you qualify to purchase the new home without selling first.

-• You think you have the upper hand in negotiating.
 You could have an 850-credit score and a 50% down payment, but most sellers still want list price or higher to even consider this type of offer.
 They weigh the risks and require additional incentives for accepting your offer.
 Even if your offer was accepted by the seller, many homebuyers become afraid of losing their dream home and end up selling their current home, in a panic, for less than they could have.
 You might overpay by $10,000 or more on the purchase and sell for $10,000 less than you could have.
+Is a potential $20,000 swing worth the convenience?
 It adds up quickly.

 1. They have no idea if your home is priced correctly.